How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Before you finish, check:

-• Does my headline clearly state my role and specialism?
+• Does my headline clearly state my role and specialization?

 • Does my summary explain what I actually do?

-• Do my experience bullets show delivery and impact?
+• Do my experience bullets show impact and outcomes?

 • Are key technologies included?